-J. Incorporation of State Laws and State Regulations:
+N. Incorporation of State Laws and State Regulations:

 - 1. The sale or distribution of tobacco products, as defined herein, must comply with those provisions found at M.G.L.
 Ch.
 270, §§6, 6A, 7 and M.G.L.
 Ch.
-112, §61A. - 2.
-The sale or distribution of tobacco products, as defined herein, must comply with those provisions found at 940 CMR 21.00 ("Sale and Distribution of Cigarettes, Smokeless Tobacco Products, and Electronic Smoking Devices in Massachusetts") and 940 CMR 22.00 ("Sale and Distribution of Cigars in Massachusetts").
+112, §61A. - The sale or distribution of tobacco products, as defined herein, must comply with those provisions found at 940 CMR 21.00 ("Sale and Distribution of Cigarettes, Smokeless Tobacco Products, and Electronic Smoking Devices in Massachusetts") and 940 CMR 22.00 ("Sale and Distribution of Cigars in Massachusetts").

-K. Violations:
+O. Violations:

-- 1. It shall be the responsibility of the establishment, permit holder and/or his or her business agent to ensure compliance with all sections of this regulation. - a.
-In the case of a first violation, a fine of one hundred dollars (\$100.00) and the Tobacco Product Sales Permit shall be suspended for one (1) business day if the violation is a sale of tobacco product to a person under 21.
-Sale to a person under 21 a (\$1,000) fine and 1 day license suspension. - b.
-In the case of a second violation within twenty-four (24) months of the date of the current violation, a fine of two hundred dollars (\$200.00) and the Tobacco Product Sales Permit shall be suspended for seven (7) consecutive business days.
-Sale to a person under 21 a (\$2,000) fine and 7 day license suspension. - c.
-In the case of a third violation within twenty-four (24) months of the current violation, a fine of three hundred dollars (\$300.00) and the Tobacco Product Sales Permit shall be suspended for thirty (30) consecutive business days.
-Sale to a person under 21 a (\$5,000) fine and 30 day license suspension. - d.
-In the case of four violations or repeated, egregious violations of this regulation, as determined by the Board of Health, within a twenty-four (24) month period, a fine of three hundred dollars (\$300.00) and the Board of Health shall hold a hearing in accordance with subsection 4 of this section and shall suspend a Tobacco Product Sales Permit for a minimum of twelve (12) and a maximum of thirty-six (36) months. - 2.
-Any person or entity selling any tobacco product without a valid Tobacco Product Sales Permit shall be fined fifty dollars (\$50.00) per day until said Permit is issued or reinstated by the Hanover Board of Health or its designated agent. - 3.
-Failure to cooperate with inspections pursuant to this regulation shall result in the suspension of the Tobacco Product Sales Permit for thirty (30) consecutive business days. - 4.
-In addition to the monetary fines set above, any permit holder who engages in the sale or distribution of tobacco products while his or her permit is suspended shall be subject to the suspension of all Board of Health issued permits for thirty (30) consecutive business days.
+1. It shall be the responsibility of the establishment, permit holder and/or his or her business agent to ensure compliance with all sections of this regulation.
+The violator shall receive:

+- a.
+In the case of a first violation, a fine of one hundred dollars (\$100.00). - b.
+In the case of a second violation within 24, months of the date of the current violation, a fine of two hundred dollars (\$200.00) and the Tobacco Product Sales Permit may be suspended for seven (7) consecutive business days. - c.
+In the case of three or more violations within a 24-month period, a fine of three hundred dollars (\$300.00) and the Tobacco Product Sales Permit may be suspended for thirty (30) consecutive business days. - d.
+In the case of four violations or repeated, egregious violations of this regulation, as determined by the Board of Health, within a 24-month period, the Board of Health shall hold a hearing in accordance with subsection 4 of this section and may permanently revoke a Tobacco Product Sales Permit.

+2. Failure to cooperate with inspections pursuant to this regulation shall result in the suspension of the Tobacco Product Sales Permit for thirty (30) consecutive business days.

+3. In addition to the monetary fines set above, any permit holder who engages in the sale or distribution of tobacco products while his or her permit is suspended shall be subject to the suspension of all Board of Health issued permits for thirty (30) consecutive business days.
 Multiple tobacco product sales permit suspensions shall not be served concurrently.

-5. The Hanover Board of Health shall provide notice of the intent to suspend or revoke a Tobacco Product Sales Permit, which notice shall contain the reasons therefor and establish a time and date for a hearing which date shall be no earlier than seven (7) days after the date of said notice.
+4. The Hanover Board of Health shall provide notice of the intent to suspend or revoke a Tobacco Product Sales Permit, which notice shall contain the reasons therefor and establish a time and date for a hearing which date shall be no earlier than seven (7) days after the date of said notice.
 The permit holder or its business agent shall have an opportunity to be heard at such hearing and shall be notified of the Board of Health's decision and the reasons therefor in writing.
 After a hearing, the Hanover Board of Health may suspend or revoke the Tobacco Product Sales Permit if the Board of Health finds that a violation of this regulation occurred.
 All tobacco products, as defined herein, shall be removed from the retail establishment upon suspension or revocation of the Tobacco Product Sales Permit.
 Failure to remove all tobacco products, as defined herein, shall constitute a separate violation of this regulation.

-L. Non-Criminal Disposition:
+R. Non-Criminal Disposition: